loeeeee/fanoutQA/README.md

 - Which actors played Spider-man in the latest live-action Spider-man movie, and who directed their respective Spider-man movies?
     - What is the latest live-action Spider-man movie?
+        - Who directed Tom Holland's, Tobey Maguire's and Andrew Garfield's respective Spider-man movies?
+            - Who directed Tom Holland's Spider-man movies?
+                - What is the title of Tom Holland's last Spider-man movie?
+                    - Who was the director of Spider-Man: No Way Home (2021)?
+            - Who directed Tobey Maguire's Spider-man movies?
+                - What is the title of Tobey Magquire's last Spider-man movie?
+                    - Who was the director of Spider-Man 3 (2007)?
+            - Who directed Andrew Garfield's Spider-man movies?
+                - What is the title of Andrew Garfield's last Spider-man movie?
+                    - Who was the director of The Amazing Spider-Man 2 (2014)?
     - Which actors played Spider-man in 'Spider-Man: No Way Home (2021)'?
         - Who directed Tom Holland's, Tobey Maguire's and Andrew Garfield's respective Spider-man movies?
             - Who directed Tom Holland's Spider-man movies?
                 - What is the title of Tom Holland's last Spider-man movie?
                     - Who was the director of Spider-Man: No Way Home (2021)?
             - Who directed Tobey Maguire's Spider-man movies?
                 - What is the title of Tobey Magquire's last Spider-man movie?
                     - Who was the director of Spider-Man 3 (2007)?
             - Who directed Andrew Garfield's Spider-man movies?
                 - What is the title of Andrew Garfield's last Spider-man movie?
                     - Who was the director of The Amazing Spider-Man 2 (2014)?

+1 entry in total.

 ## Processed Data